nextcloud/integration_openproject/docs/testing/smoke_testing.md

 > Before Running the script make sure that your `Nextcloud` and `OpenProject` instance is up and running

-- [ ] Run the `integration_setup.sh` script with to set up integration without project folder with the following command:
+- [ ] Run the `integration_setup.sh` script to set up integration without project folder with the following command:
 ```bash
 SETUP_PROJECT_FOLDER=true \
 NEXTCLOUD_HOST=<nextcloud_instance_url> \